svgaman/picoDb/README.md

 Features
 --------

-- Query builder in PHP5
 - No dependency
 - Easy to use, fast and very lightweight
-- You can use it with a dependency injection container
 - Use prepared statements
 - Handle schema versions (migrations)
 - License: [WTFPL](http://www.wtfpl.net)